CatatonicAdenosine/electroncash-docs/old/faq.rst

 My transaction has been unconfirmed for a long time.
 What can I do?
 -------------------------------------------------------------------

-Bitcoin Cash transactions become 'confirmed' when miners accept to write them in the Bitcoin Cash blockchain.
-In general, the speed of confirmation depends on the fee you attach to your transaction; miners prioritize transaction that pay the highest fees.
+Bitcoin Cash transactions become 'confirmed' when miners include them in a new block on the Bitcoin Cash blockchain.
+The speed at which transactions are confirmed depends on two things: random variance in the time between blocks, and the fee that you attach to your transaction.

-Recent versions of Electron Cash use 'dynamic fees', in order to make sure that the fee you pay with your transaction is adequate.
-This feature is enabled by default in recent versions of Electron Cash.

-If you have made a transaction that is unconfirmed, you can:

- - Wait for a long time.
-Eventually, your transaction will either be confirmed or cancelled.
-This might take several days.

- - Increase the transaction fee.
-This is only possible for 'replaceable' transactions.
-To create this type of transaction, you must have enabled 'Replace by Fee' in your preferences, before sending the transaction.

- - Create a 'Child Pays For Parent' transaction.
-A CPFP is a new transaction, that pays a high fee in order to compensate for the small fee of its parent transaction.
-It can be done by the recipient of the funds, or by the sender, if the transaction has a change output.
+Whilst blocks are found on average every 10 minutes, they are also quite often found more and less frequently.
+If some time has passed and you're still waiting for your transaction to be confirmed, the first thing to check is whether a block has been found.
+You can do this using your favorite block explorer.
+If you find that random variance is the cause for the delay, just wait, it shouldn't be too much longer.

+Because the Bitcoin Cash network has plenty of headroom, the blocks are rarely congested.
+This means that fees stay consistently low.
+By default, Electron Cash will recommend a network fee of 1 satoshi per byte, which will usually be sufficient for inclusion in the next block.
+Whilst the fee rate can  be customised, it should not be set any lower than 1 sat/byte, and transactions paying less than 1 sat/byte will usually be rejected by the network.

 What does it mean to "Freeze" an address in Electron Cash?